saikos/careoss/README.md

  involved, if any?
 * FLOSS and communities: What social and technical skills are required to build an international FLOSS community?
-* FLOSS and the software lifecycle: How does the decision affect the software development lifecycle?
+* FLOSS and the software lifecycle: How FLOSS affects the software development lifecycle (methodology, tooling, project governance and team management)?
 * FLOSS and sustainability: How does the cost of developing and maintaining FLOSS compares to developing and maintaining proprietary software?
 By and large, is FLOSS more sustainable than proprietary software?